Spring Break is on the horizon.

 But truthfully, the coat and bulky layers are not as crucial as the thin, close fitting layers that offer thermal protection.
 Warming layers that wick moisture from the skin, such as Uniqlo’s affordable Heattech line, are just what you need.
 Not only will these layers keep you warm, they take up virtually no room in the bag.

 Add in a t-shirt or two, a nice shirt (or two), if you’re a guy, and a couple of pretty tops, and perhaps include a casual knit dress for a woman.
-And don’t forget a swimsuit for the hot tub.
+And don’t forget a one piece swimsuit for the hot tub.
 Women may want to pack a maillot instead of a bikini, to use as an extra layer/bodysuit.

 There are several options when it comes to pants to keep you warm.
 You can layer a pair of long thermals under your pants or once again, check out Uniqlo’s Heattech leggings.